 Statistics Education News

-With each new edition of JSE, we will highlight a different
+With each new edition of JSE, we will highlight a different Statistics

-Statistics Education Project.
-This
+Education Project.
+This month, our

 Conference on Teaching Statistics (eCOTS)

 This is a completely online conference that will run through CAUSEweb.
 Registration

 for eCOTS is now open, and the fee to attend eCOTS is $25.
 To